OpenSecEd/auth/README.md

   authentication and its possibilities.
 - `keyauth` contains slides for a lecture on key management and authentication, mainly focusing on Kerberos and X.509.
+- `passwd` is a learning module about passwords.
+It contains assignments on that topic.

 In each directory the files are structured as follows: